hannemann/php-transcode/README.md

 # Transcoding
 ## Troubleshooting
+* The user of the php proces has to have rw access to the render device
 * If its the case that the Resolution changes in the Input than you should trim the Video first.
 * In case of green artifacts transcode with lossless audio and best video quality possible first, then transcode again